 - Start by melting the unsalted butter in a microwave heat bowl or small pot.
 Once melted, transfer it to a large mixing bowl and allow it to cool for 5-10 minutes.

-- In a small bowl sift together your gluten-free flour, milk powder (if using), baking soda, cinnamon, and salt.
-Add your gluten-free oats, chopped-up chocolate, and M&Ms. Set aside.
+- In a small bowl sift together your gluten-free flour, baking soda, cinnamon, and salt.
+Set aside.

 How to bake Oatmeal M&M Cookies